 NRC., 1989.
 Nutrient Requirements of Dairy Cattle.
 6th Rev. Edn.
 Natl.
 Acad.
 Press, Washington, D.C., pp: 90-110.

 A Chapter in a Book: Leach, J., 1993.
 Impacts of the Zebra Mussel (Dreissena polymorpha) on Water Quality and Fish Spawning Reefs of Western Lake Erie.
-In: Zebra Mussels: Biology, Impacts and Control.
+In: Zebra Mussels: Biology, Impacts, and Control.
 Nalepa, T. and D. Schloesser (Eds.).
 Ann Arbor, MI: Lewis Publishers, pp: 381-397.

-A Report: Makarewicz, J.C., T. Lewis and P. Bertram, 1995.
+A Report: Makarewicz, J.C., T. Lewis, and P. Bertram, 1995.
 Epilimnetic phytoplankton and zooplankton biomass and species composition in Lake Michigan, 1983-1992.
 U.S. EPA Great Lakes National Program, Chicago, IL.
 EPA 905-R-95-009.

 Conference/Proceedings: Muhammad, B.F. and R. Kwali, 2005.
-Prospects and constraints to small scale yoghurt production in Bauchi Metropolis.
+Prospects and constraints to small scale yogurt production in Bauchi Metropolis.
 Proceeding of the 10th Annual Conference of the Animal Science Association of Nigeria.
 University of Ado-Ekiti, Sep.
 12-15, pp: 234-236.

 A Thesis: Strunk, J.L., 1991.
 The extraction of mercury from sediment and the geochemical partitioning of mercury in sediments from Lake Superior, M.S.
 Thesis, Michigan State Univ., East Lansing, MI.

-Abbreviations, symbols and style:
+Abbreviations, symbols, and style:

 Use only international standard abbreviations.
 In decimals, use the decimal point, not the comma.
 Use no Roman numerals.
 Foreign words, Latin names of genera, species, mathematical symbols, etc. should be italicized indicated by single underlining.
 Personal names after Latin names should not be italicized.